-Your commercial vehicle is essential for your business, whether it's used for delivering goods or transporting your employees around the country so that they can deliver a service, you need that vehicle on the road at all times.
+Your commercial vehicle is essential for your business.
+Whether it's used for delivering goods or transporting your employees around the country so that they can deliver a product or service, you need that vehicle on the road at all times.
 Should your vehicle be impounded, for whatever reason, it could have a disastrous effect on your business.
 Here is our guide on regulations surrounding the impounding of commercial vehicles, including HGVs in the UK.
-Read on to find out under what circumstances vehicles can be impounded and what you can do about it if they are.
+See under what circumstances vehicles can be impounded and what you can do about it if they are.

 When you are the driver of a commercial vehicle you need to be aware that the police or officers from the Drivers Vehicle Standards Agency (DVSA) do have the right to stop your vehicle to carry out an inspection at any time.
 It is your responsibility to adhere to their instruction and failure to stop at their request could leave you facing court action.
 They will check that you hold the correct licence to drive the vehicle that you are using, that you are following load limits and that you are only carrying permitted load types.
 They will also check for roadworthiness and will assess any mechanical faults with the vehicle as well as check your tachograph records.
 They can immobilise the vehicle if they deem it to be necessary for safety reasons or because you have breached the regulations of your licence.
 If any serious failings are found during such a check, your vehicle could be impounded.

 Vehicles can also be impounded by a local authority should it be abandoned or causing an obstruction on the road that the driver has failed to deal with.
 It is possible to reclaim the vehicle back from the local authority, but you will need to pay release and storage fees which will vary between the different localities.
 Go to the local council to find out what you need to do if you are in this position.